Hartman Fellowship for Hillel Professionals

 The Hartman Fellowship for Hillel Professionals brings together a select group of campus professionals from across North America and Israel for study of Israel’s central challenges.
 The Fellowship cultivates this group of elite leaders to think in values-based terms about Israel as a core element of Jewish life, and provides them with a set of tools to foster substantive and compelling conversations about and relationships with Israel.

-Fellows study the Hartman Institute’s iEngage curriculum, which is designed to transform and elevate the tone and level of discourse about Israel by exploring questions such as:
+Fellows study the Hartman Institute’s iEngage curriculum, designed to transform and elevate the tone and level of discourse about Israel by exploring questions such as:

 - How do we create and maintain a Jewish democracy?